 Writing an Artist’s Statement is a Struggle

-There are plenty of artist's statement examples and outlines that are freely available online.
-But when you write by checking items off a list you can capture the basic idea of an artist's statement yet totally miss the point.
+There are plenty of examples and outlines available online but many of them are unhelpful.
+When you try to write an artist's statement by checking items off a list you can capture the basic idea yet totally miss the point.

 A Typical (Bad) Artist's Statement

 For as long as I can remember I have been in love with paint.
 The idea that you can take this clumsy medium and try to say something with it stole my imagination even in childhood as I painted at the kitchen table.
 But it took me well into adulthood, after trying many other outlets, to find that I could paint as an artistic response to experiences.